RESULTS OF TIMSS and TIMSS Advanced 2015 in Slovenia

 Dr. Darko Zupanc, Director of the National Examinations Centre

 Reason for good results are also relatively high homogeneity of Slovenian population (in all respects: economical, ethnic, religious) and high level of subject knowledge of math and physics teachers.
-In Slovenia, it is required by law that high-school math and physics teachers are single subject teachers that have to have major in the disciple they teach.
+In Slovenia, it is required by law that high-school math and physics teachers are single subject teachers that have to have major in the subject they teach.
 In addition there are only two universities that prepare future math and physics teachers and both of them are committed to high level standards in teacher preparation.

 Dr. Gorazd Planinšič, Faculty for Mathematics and Physics, University of Ljubljana